rciam/rciam-docs/docs/developer/guide-for-sps.md

 ## SAML Service Provider

-To enable federated access to a web-based application, you can connect to the OpenAIRE Login IdP as a SAML Service Provider (SP).
-Users of the application will be redirected to OpenAIRE Login in order to log in, and OpenAIRE Login can authenticate them using any of the supported backend authentication mechanisms, such as institutional IdPs registered with eduGAIN or Social Providers.
-Once the user is authenticated, OpenAIRE Login will return a SAML assertion to the application containing information about the authenticated user.
+To enable federated access to a web-based application, you can connect to the OpenAIRE AAI IdP as a SAML Service Provider (SP).
+Users of the application will be redirected to OpenAIRE AAI in order to log in, and OpenAIRE AAI can authenticate them using any of the supported backend authentication mechanisms, such as institutional IdPs registered with eduGAIN or Social Providers.
+Once the user is authenticated, OpenAIRE AAI will return a SAML assertion to the application containing information about the authenticated user.

 ### Metadata registration

 SAML authentication relies on the use of metadata.
-Both parties (you as a SP and the OpenAIRE Login IdP) need to exchange metadata in order to know and trust each other.
+Both parties (you as a SP and the OpenAIRE AAI IdP) need to exchange metadata in order to know and trust each other.
 The metadata include information such as the location of the service endpoints that need to be invoked, as well as the certificates that will be used to sign SAML messages.
 The format of the exchanged metadata should be based on the XML-based